Annah-2003/Phase-3-Week-2-Code-Challenge/README.md

 6. The solution will execute and display the results on the terminal.

-### Author
-The author of the code challenge solution is [Irene Annah] done on 2/12/2023 (https://github.com/Annah-2003/Phase-3-Week-2-Code-Challenge)
 ## Known Bugs
     No bugs detected.
 The programs runs perfectly.
 # Technologies Used